corno93/self-balancing-robot-using-RL/README.md

 - **Gazebo simulation**:
 Here the RL algorithms are compared against the traditional PID algorithm in achieving balance for a two-wheeled robot in simulation of a two-wheeled robot.
 Courtesy of [RoboSavvy](http://wiki.ros.org/Robots/RoboSavvy-Balance), this open-sourced simulation uses the ROS interface in a Gazebo simulation of a two-wheeled robot.
 Comparisons are made between each algorithm by testing their preromance for the following:
     - Terrain test.
 The simulation provides a flat and a rocky terrain environment.
     - Robustness test.
 A large disturbance force is inputted onto the chassis.
     - Adaptability test.
 The simulated robot will have a significant change in its mass and weigth distribution.
-Please the the directory XXX.
+Please see the directory XXX.

 - **Robot**:
 Now the algorithms are finally tested on the built robot.
+Please see directories arduino and ros.

 All code has been written in C++ with exception of a few python scripts.